How Do I Troubleshoot Session Policies?

 Start by selecting the representative performing the session.
 This dropdown includes user accounts, embassy user accounts, and rep invite policies.

-If you selected Public Portal, choose the public portal to use for this simulation of an ad-hoc session.
+If you selected Public Portal, choose the public portal to use for this simulation of a customer-initiated session.

 If you selected Bomgar Button, search for a deployed Bomgar Button by profile, associated public portal, associated queue, computer name, or description.
-The associated public portal will be automatically selected above.
+The associated public portal is automatically selected above.

 Because local Jumps and Jumpoints are always associated with the default public portal, there are no further settings to define.